AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/16-Neuroevolution/16-Neuroevolution.markdown

 # Neuroevolution

 This chapter opens the third and last part of the book.
-The first part covers the topic of neural network, a metaphor for a natural brain.
-The second part covers genetic algorithm, a metaphor for mechanism that enable evolution of species.
+The first part covers the topic of neural network, a metaphor for a biological brain.
+The second part covers genetic algorithm, a metaphor for mechanism that enables evolution of species.
 Neuroevolution is a form of artificial intelligence that combines neural network and genetic algorithm.

-## Supervised Learning
+## Supervised, Unsupervised Learning, Reinformcement learning

 In the first part, we have seen that neural network requires example to operate.
 For example, in order for a neural network to learn a behavior a labeled dataset has to be provided.
+This way to `learning` is called _supervised learning_: the algorithm learns from labeled data.

-In many situations, obtaining such a dataset is not problematic.
+In many situations, obtaining such a labeled dataset is not problematic.
 For example, Facebook has a large dataset of labeled pictures.
 Each time you label a friend in a picture, you provide an example with which Facebook can improve its models.

+Whereas supervised learning finds pattern in a dataset for which we have the right answer, _unsupervised learning_ is about finding patterns without having these right anwers.
+Algorithms including k-means and autoencoder ar commonly used in unsupervised learning.

-There are some case where having a labeled dataset is difficult, too costly, or even impossible to produce at an adequate quality.
+There are some case where having a labeled dataset is difficult, too costly, or even impossible to produce with a satisfactory quality.
+Autonomous vehicle and gaming may be the most two prominent domains for which having examples of a good quality is difficult. _Reinforcement learning_ a third form of learning in which software agents learns from the environment and make proper decision.
+Neuroevolution is a technique that is associated to reinforcement learning.

+## Core Idea of Neuroevolution

+Neuroevolution is a technique that consists in making a network evolve.
+Along generations, the network become better at recognizing patterns.

 ## Extending Our Network